Cracker Barrel removes references to 'Pride,' 'DEI' programs from website days after logo controversy

 A spokesperson said in a statement that the website updates reflect the removal of outdated content.

-The changes come after Cracker Barrel faced backlash over a new minimalist logo, a rebrand that was canceled days afetr it was announced.
+The changes come after Cracker Barrel faced backlash over a new minimalist logo, a rebrand that was canceled days after it was announced.

 More News